 Use this curiosity in your restaurant newsletter to help him find out for himself—don’t spoil the fun by revealing all the exciting details ahead of time.
 Instead, direct him to where he can find out more: your website or social media platforms like Facebook and Twitter.

 Add menus, gallery, location, and take bulk orders for free.Get Started

 Your customers’ busy schedules and hectic work environments can make it nearly impossible for you to get them to show up at your special event.
 Why?
 Too many things are competing for their attention; starting to advertise your Thanksgiving party a week or two before the event will only get them thinking about the party.

 However, if you plan your newsletter well in advance, they will already be thinking about it by November rolls around.
 You can also include a request for volunteer help and optional donation information with your invitation to make them more vested in the event.
 This will increase your conversion rate when you finally send out a table reservation button!

-The next time someone asks you where to eat dinner in your city, the chances are they’ll choose a restaurant based on reviews and ratings.
+The next time someone asks you where to eat dinner in your city, the chances are they’ll choose a restaurant they respond to negative restaurant reviews effectively.
 And, as of 2017, it is estimated that 94% of consumers do this before deciding where to eat.